jerryorr/sundry.jerryorr.com/_posts/2025-03-25-perception-of-reliability.md

 As a software developer, this reinforces that I need to be extra vigilant about fixing "intermittent" errors.
 It doesn't take a very high failure rate for software to go from being considered "reliable" to "flaky garbage".

-It also reminded me how important it is to have reliabile development tools.
+It also reminded me how important it is to have reliable development tools.
 Losing my flow state was killing my productivity, and I need to always be on the lookout for anything else in my development process that could be doing this.

 * * *